News

 Published on October 26, 2025

-The integration of AI in churches isn't just about automating tasks; it's about redefining the role of religious leaders and how people engage with their faith.
-Pastors like the Rev. Justin Lester are already using AI to manage administrative tasks, translate sermons, and even create AI avatars that can interact with members of their congregations.
+Pastors like Rev. Justin Lester are at the forefront of this transformation, using AI to manage tasks, translate sermons, and engage with congregations more effectively.
 This allows them to focus on pastoral care and community building.
-The rise of "faith tech" companies, offering AI-powered chatbots and sermon clip generators, shows a growing market for these tools.
+Meanwhile, the emergence of "faith tech" companies offering AI-powered tools, such as chatbots and sermon clip generators, indicates a growing market for these technologies.

-The Future of Faith and AI
+The Future of Faith in an AI-Driven World

-The Rev. Lester's experience underscores this point: while AI has made him a more efficient pastor, it hasn't deepened his spiritual life.
-Ultimately, the integration of AI in faith communities is an opportunity to enhance human connection and focus on what truly matters: caring for people and fostering a deeper understanding of faith.
+As Kenny Jahng points out, pastors must become curators of wisdom, teaching discernment and guiding their communities through the complexities of an AI-driven world.
+The Rev. Lester's experience highlights this balance: while AI has made him more efficient, it hasn't deepened his spiritual life.
+Ultimately, the integration of AI in faith communities is an opportunity to enhance human connection and focus on what truly matters—caring for people and fostering a deeper understanding of faith.